 Step Ten: Hang it up.

 Hurray!
 You’re all done.
 Now be sure you pack it well when you move three times after this (I’m talking to you, 2012 Andrle).
-(It was never messed up during a move, but it was tedious making sure none of the pushpins would be bumped off during transport.
-Picture box + packing paper was fine.)
+(It was never messed up during a move, but it was tedious making sure none of the pushpins would be bumped off during transport.)

 So, all in all a fun project.
 And we really like the results.
 It is by no means a quick or even one-day project.
-From start to finish I think this took about three weeks – but I did NOT work on it every day!
-I’d guess it was 15 hours total spent.
+I’d guess it was about 15 hours total spent.
 But sometimes the process is part of the joy of the craft.
 And don’t remind me that you can basically buy these sorts of maps already done for you, for probably the same cost of materials to produce.
 Hey, ours is one of a kind. ;)